-An architect has the relevant knowledge to advise you on your proposed budget for the project, and can help you make sure you stick to this throughout.
+An architect has the relevant knowledge to advise you on your proposed budget and help you make sure you stick to this throughout your project.
 This helps eliminate those oh so scary mid-build financial surprises.
-Architects are able to do so because of their wealth of past experience in safeguarding budgets, by becoming knowledgeable on cost effective design ideas.
+Architects are able to do so because of their wealth of past experience in safeguarding budgets, by becoming knowledgeable on cost-effective design ideas.

-Many people admit that their main regret when converting their loft is that they didn’t project manage it themselves.
-However, as you may have guessed, this endeavour is not for the faint hearted.
+Many people admit their main regret when converting their loft is that they didn’t project manage it themselves.
+However, as you may have guessed, this endeavour is not for the faint-hearted.

 While self-managing could very well save you money in the long run, you have to feel confident in your abilities in order to avoid far-reaching errors.
 The position entails being clear on what needs to be done, managing deliveries, nailing down timings, liaising with contractors, ensuring you’re sticking to a budget... the list goes on.
 In order to do the job justice, you have to have faith in your skillset, with PLENTY of time on your hands.

-DIY is a great way to save money on your conversion, an activity that for many can be highly enjoyable at the same time.
-While it is obvious that, unless you’re Bob the Builder himself, you cannot undertake everything as DIY, you can give the smaller jobs a go.
+DIY is a great way to save money on your loft conversion.
+While it is obvious that, unless you’re Bob the Builder himself, you cannot undertake everything as DIY, you can give the smaller jobs ago.

-Here are a couple tasks that are within most people’s abilities, and will save on handyman costs:
+Here are a couple of tasks that are within most people’s abilities and will save on handyman costs:

 - Painting walls